Professional Policing BSc (Hons)

-Entry requirements for joining any of the 43 police forces in England and Wales have changed and is something to consider if you are thinking of pursuing a career as a police officer.
-The Degree in Professional Policing is one of the four College of Policing routes to join a police force as a police constable
+Entry requirements for joining any of the 43 police forces in England and Wales have changed and this is something to consider if you are thinking of pursuing a career as a police officer.
+The Degree in Professional Policing is one of the four College of Policing routes to join a police force as a police constable.

 On our course, you will cover all the learning content of the College of Policing’s Degree in Professional Policing, as well as receive additional detailed inputs on specialist subjects like public protection and digital crime.
 You will gain a grounded knowledge of the key aspects of policing, such as legislation, police powers and investigative interviewing skills.